pentaworld/.github/profile/README.md

 ## PENTA

 PENTA is a Game-like Music Player.
-Get a Headphone, listen to the music and bring up your Headphone.
+Get a Headphone, listen to the music to bring it up.

 Now status is ***under developing Closed Beta***